acli/new_clock/README.md

 Aims
 ----
-It’s intended to replace my two Javascript chiming clocks, with the aims of avoiding using Firefox for clock chimes and reducing sound distortion issues caused by RTP broadcasts.
+This was hacked together to replace my two Javascript chiming clocks, with the aims of avoiding using Firefox for clock chimes and reducing sound distortion issues caused by RTP broadcasts.